Eight Heritage Buildings

-The Cole Harbour Heritage Farm is a fine example of a Nova Scotian family farm.
+The Cole Harbour Heritage Farm houses eight heritage buildings that date between 1780 -1938.
+The Farm Museum is a fine example of a Nova Scotia family farm.
 This farm's origins date to ca 1800, at a time when the farm operation was on both sides of the Cole Harbour Road.

 Cole Harbour Farm consists of ten structures including the Giles and Harris Houses.
 Of the ten, all but two are heritage buildings.
 The Farm is located on the south-west corner of where Poplar Drive meets Otago Drive in Cole Harbour, Nova Scotia.
 The small parcel of farmland, once part of a 500 acre property, is nestled on a hill overlooking a pond and a well-developed commercial area along Cole Harbour Road.